tata19884/libc.hwid/README.md

 ```
 var hardwareId = libc.hwid.HwId.Generate();
 ```
-Look at the simple test to understand the usage
+Take a look at tests to understand the usage better